vcitro/en-docs.behat.org/cookbook/using_the_profiler_with_minkbundle.rst

             $profile = $driver->getClient()->getProfile();
             if (false === $profile) {
                 throw new \RuntimeException(
-                    'Emails cannot be tested as the profiler is '.
+                    'The profiler is disabled.
+Activate it by setting '.
-                    'disabled.'
+                    'framework.profiler.only_exceptions to false in '.
+                    'your config'
                 );
             }